helado12/anim/readme.md

 * Position of each particle is updated in each frame.
 * In each loop, a variable `vy` will be added to a shard's y-position and `vy` will also be added with a constant value.
 This makes the shards fall down the screen faster and faster.
-* However, when it reaches the bottom of the screen, `vy` is reset to an opposite sign and several times larger but still  be added with the constant value each frame, meaning the shard will first bounce up and out of the screen and when it again fall down to the screen, it will have a large `vy`.
-It will thus fall down quickly as shown below.
+* When a particle reaches the bottom of the screen, its `vy` is reset to an opposite sign and several times larger.
+The particle will thus bounce up and out of the screen.